 France

-Welcome to the José Moura Wine List 2023: Selections from France.
+Welcome to the José Moura Wine List 2025: Selections from France.

-French wine originated in the 6th century BC, with the colonization of Southern Gaul by Greek settlers.
+If France is the first country you think of when you think of wine, it is for many worthy reasons.
+Wine was introduced to France in the 6th century BC, with the colonization of Southern Gaul by Greek settlers.
 Viticulture soon flourished with the founding of the Greek colony of Marseille.
 Wine has been around for thousands of years in the countries on the Mediterranean but France has made it a part of their civilization and has considered wine-making as an art for over two thousand years.

 Wine Map of France by Wine Folly